-Ward 5 Councilmember Kenyan McDuffie has been a key cheerleader for the privatization & redevelopment plan for McMillan Park putting his reputation on the line for his favorite developer friends in spite of the obvious corruption and startling facts showing unethical breakdowns in the deal.
+Ward 5 Councilmember Kenyan McDuffie has been a woeful cheerleader for the privatization & redevelopment plan for McMillan Park putting his reputation on the line for his favorite developer friends in spite of the obvious corruption and startling facts showing unethical breakdowns in the deal.

 Open letters to City Council